rickyelopez/hypocycloid/README.md

 Now uses arcs where possible isntead of multiple line segments!
 See the [Changes](#changes) section for more info.

+Now uses splines for the hyperbolic profile instead of multiple line segments!
+See the [Changes](#changes) section for more info.

 GNU GPL v3.0